 Gilmorton has the services to support its continued designation as a Selected Rural Village.
 With 4 out of the 6 key services it has the level of services to become a Rural Centre.
-It has the capacity to accommodate limited growth providing development is sympathetic to the village's heritage assets, contributes to the specific housing needs of the village, improves the mix of housing and contributes to improved public/community transport.
+However, given its lack of scheduled public transport provision, designation as a Rural Centre is not considered appropriate.
+The village has the capacity to accommodate limited growth providing development is sympathetic to the village's heritage assets, contributes to the specific housing needs of the village, improves the mix of housing and contributes to improved public/community transport.

 Appendix 1: Maps showing